 - 1 1/2 tsp vanilla

-- 1/2 cup dark chocolate chips, optional
+- 2/3 cup dark chocolate chips (I used bittersweet), optional

-- 1/2 cup roughly chopped walnuts, optional
+- 2/3 cup roughly chopped walnuts, optional

 Instructions

 - Preheat oven to 350F.
-Grease a 9×5 loaf pan.
+Butter a 9×5 loaf pan, and line it with a piece of parchment paper for easier removal.

-- Pour the batter into a prepared loaf pan, and bake for about 40-45 minutes, until risen and golden brown on top, and a toothpick inserted in the middle comes out without batter clinging to it.
+- Pour the batter into a prepared loaf pan, and bake for about 45-60 minutes, until risen and golden brown on top, and a toothpick inserted in the middle comes out without batter clinging to it.
 (Moist crumbs are fine.)

 Notes

 - The add-in’s are optional, so feel free to choose your own mix!
-Pecans would be great in place of the walnuts, and peanut butter chips can be used for that classic banana-and-peanut butter vibe.ย Try 1/2 cup of sweetened shredded coconut, too.
+Pecans would be great in place of the walnuts, and peanut butter chips can be used for that classic banana-and-peanut butter vibe.
+Try 1/2 cup of sweetened shredded coconut, too.

 - Use tangy buttermilk or yogurt in place of the milk.

-- Got 2 bananas?ย Try chopping an additional banana and folding it in with the chips and nuts.
+- Got 2 bananas?
+Try chopping an additional banana and folding it in with the chips and nuts.

 What size pan do you use?
 I’ve looked through a couple of times and don’t see it noted.
 One over-ripe banana is ready to go!